If you’re in the process of applying to law school and want to know more about how and why you should write a law school addendum, read on!

 Overall, regardless of the reason, you should not write an addendum if you don’t have an appropriate explanation for what happened.
 If you scored low on your LSAT simply because you didn’t take the time to prepare and refused to retake it, you shouldn’t write an addendum.
 In this case, it’s actually better to just say nothing at all.

-It is important to remember that this addendum is not like your personal statement.
+It is important to remember that this essay is not like your personal statement.
 You aren’t trying to evoke any emotion or present an argument.
-You also don’t want this addendum to be a pity party!
+You also don’t want to have a pity party!

 You should stick to the facts and be concise.
 Take responsibility for your actions, explain why they happened, and prove they won’t happen again (if applicable).
 You should also make it clear that the situation will not cause any issues in your legal studies and that you have grown since.

-To make writing this addendum simple, here is a list of dos and don’ts detailing how to write a law school addendum:
+To make writing this addendum simple, here is a list of dos and don’ts detailing how to write your addendum:

-Knowing what to include and what not to include in your law school addendum will help you write a good one.
-Understanding the appropriate structure of your addendum is also crucial.
+Knowing what to include and what not to include in your explanatory essay will help you write a good one.
+Understanding the appropriate structure is also crucial.

 To make the process as easy as possible, you can follow a simple three-part process to ensure your addendum flows well: